chenm001/x266/README.md

-x265-hw - open h.265/HEVC codec hardware implementation
+x266 - open H.266 codec software & hardware implementation
 ==========================================

-x265-hw is an open source hardware implementation of the h.265/HEVC video codec.
+x266 is an open source hardware implementation of the H.266 video codec.
-It is written from scratch and has a plain Verilog API to enable a simple integration into other hardware.
+It is demonstration research of H.266 project, as soon as H.266 specification start, I write a industrialize H.266 codec.

-x265-hw based on Software/Hardware Cooperative concept and flexible task distributed architecture.
+x266 based on Software/Hardware Cooperative concept and flexible task distributed architecture.

 Building